 - Users have some kind of unique identifier

 - Users currently sign in using their username/password

 - A registration page for registering new users by taking in profile information (name, email etc.)

 - Some mechanism for managing authentication state after the user successfully signs in so that the next page knows that the user is currently signed in (for example, storing that info in cookies or a back-end database).

 What you need to doThese are the high level changes you need to make to integrate Amazon customers into your account management system:

 - Database Changes: You will need to map Amazon customer identifiers to your own internal identifiers.
 This might take the form of an additional field in the users table in your database.

 - Sign-in UI Changes: You need to change your sign-in page, registration page, and checkout page (if applicable).
-Your sign-in page will need to have an option for users to select the "Login with Amazon"" button to authenticate using their Amazon credentials.
+Your sign-in page will need to have an option for users to select the "Login with Amazon" button to authenticate using their Amazon credentials.
 The steps to implement this are covered in the Login with Amazon Style Guidelines.

 - Create a Response Handler: This is a new page on your site, or function in your app to handle authentication responses from Amazon.

-Making database changes
+Make database changes